cameronharp/Go-Shell/README.md

 ##How to Use Go##

 <pre>Usage:
-    go label
+    gd label
-    go label -delete or -d
+    gd label -delete or -d
-    go label -show or -s
+    gd label -show or -s
-    go label -add or -a
+    gd label -add or -a
-    go label C:\SomePath -add or -a
+    gd label C:\SomePath -add or -a
-    go -showAll or -sa
+    gd -showAll or -sa
-    go -clear or -c
+    gd -clear or -c
-    go -last or -l
+    gd -last or -l

 Switches:
     -add or -a             Adds the current directory.